-Looked After Children
+for Looked After Children

-In these situations the Brent Contact Service can assist the approved Connected Person foster carer by supervising contact and providing transport in situations where this is necessary.
-Referrals to the Contact Service should be made by the child's social worker.
+In these situations, the Brent Contact Service can assist the approved Connected Person foster carer by supervising contact and providing transport in situations where this is necessary.
+Referrals to the Contact Service for this support should be made by the child's Social Worker.
 Contact support provided to Connected Person foster carers will be reviewed on a regular basis.

-SGO/CAO
+• for children under SGO/CAO

 Where possible, any contact needs for children in SGO or CAO placements will be identified as part of the assessment and support plan prior to a court order being made.

-Financial commitments required of the local authority will require agreement by the LAC & Permanency Head of Service, and may need to be presented at the Children's Placement Panel.
+Financial commitments required of the local authority will require agreement by the Head of Forward Planning, Performance and Partnerships, and may need to be presented at the Children's Placement Panel.

 While some families require assistance with contact, other families will be able to manage contact between children and their parents and extended families with minimal intervention from social services and it is felt that children benefit from this type of arrangement where possible.
 It is an expectation that all carers will work with the local authority where possible towards a situation where they are able to manage contact for the child/ren in a safe and suitable environment.
+There is usually a period of transition where management and supervision of contact is transferred from the contact service to the special guardian.

-4. Therapeutic / Behavioural Support
+d) Therapeutic / Behavioural Support

-Children in kinship placements have often experienced abuse and neglect and consequently often have emotional and behavioural needs which require therapeutic intervention.
+Children in kinship placements have often experienced abuse and neglect and consequently often have emotional and behavioural needs, which require therapeutic intervention.
 The local authority is committed to making sure that each child has the appropriate emotional and psychological support that they need in order to assist them with any emotional or behavioural needs.
 The specifics of this support will be discussed as part of a social work assessment, LAC Care Plan or in a Special Guardianship Support Plan.

 If the assessed support need requires a service which requires funding, agreement needs to be sought prior to the service commencing.
+This will be in the form of a presentation at Children's Placement Panel.